Constructing completely integrable fields by a generalized-streamlines method: The method in two dimensions

 For analogous reasons, one also regards the set $\gamma_\infty$, defined as as a singular set for the equation.
 As $f$ is prescribed, one can avoid altogether the sets $\gamma_0$ and $\gamma_s$, and produce examples for which $\gamma_0=\gamma_s=\emptyset$ and ${\mathbf w}$ is smooth.
 Nevertheless it is more interesting, mathematically and in terms of the applications, to produce examples for which $\gamma_s$ and perhaps also $\gamma_0$ are non-empty.

-Strictly speaking, the set of points on which $\psi(\vert\nabla f\vert^2)$ becomes unbounded does not belong to $\Omega_f$, and the definition of ${\mathbf w}$ cannot be extended to these points, as is clear from the alternate expression for ${\mathbf w}$ given by \eqref{altern}.
+Strictly speaking, the set of points on which $\psi(\vert\nabla f\vert^2)$ becomes unbounded does not belong to $\Omega_f$, and the definition of ${\mathbf w}$ cannot be extended to these points, as is apparent from the alternate expression for ${\mathbf w}$ given by \eqref{altern}, below.

 For a given function $f$, one has $\Omega_f = \Omega$ -- that is, the corresponding solutions $\mathbf{w}$ live on all of $\Omega$, except possibly on a singular set $S\subset \gamma_s$ -- if and only if